OpenTOSCA/opentosca-vintner/docs/docs/orchestrators.md

 vintner orchestrators enable --orchestrator unfurl-wsl
 ```

-To attest that Vintner can correctly use xOpera, run the following command.
+To attest that Vintner can correctly use Unfurl, run the following command.

 ```shell linenums="1"
 vintner orchestrators attest --orchestrator unfurl-wsl